8cott/mern-real-estate-listings/readme.md

 The design of the app was developed using SCSS (Sass), aiming for a clean, simple, and responsive user interface.

 ## Live Demo
-Check out the live demo of the Real Estate Listings App [here](https://real-estate-listings-3588c5997453.herokuapp.com/listings){:target="_blank"}.
+Check out the live demo of the Real Estate Listings App <a href="https://real-estate-listings-3588c5997453.herokuapp.com/listings" target="_blank">here</a>.

 ## Table of Contents
 - [Installation](#installation)